NRCan/geo-deep-learning/README.md

   samples_size: 256                 # Size (in pixel) of the samples
   num_classes: 2                    # Number of classes
   data_path: /path/to/data/folder   # Path to folder containing samples
-  input_images_band_count: 3        # Number on band of input all input images
+  number_of_bands: 3                # Number of bands in input images

 # Sample parameters; used in images_to_samples.py -------------------